lumigo-io/opentelemetry-js-distro/README.md

 * A `Resource` built from the default OpenTelemetry resource with the `sdk...` attributes
 * If the `LUMIGO_TRACER_TOKEN` environment variable is set: a [`BatchSpanProcessor`](https://github.com/open-telemetry/opentelemetry-js/blob/main/packages/opentelemetry-sdk-trace-base/src/export/BatchSpanProcessorBase.ts), which uses an [`OTLPTraceExporter`](https://github.com/open-telemetry/opentelemetry-js/blob/main/experimental/packages/exporter-trace-otlp-http/src/platform/node/OTLPTraceExporter.ts) to push tracing data to Lumigo
 * If the `LUMIGO_DEBUG_SPANDUMP` environment variable is set: a [`SimpleSpanProcessor`](https://github.com/open-telemetry/opentelemetry-js/blob/main/packages/opentelemetry-sdk-trace-base/src/export/SimpleSpanProcessor.ts), which uses an [`FileSpanExporter`](src/exporters/FileSpanExporter.ts) to save to file the spans collected. **Do not use this in production!**
+* A non-standard `process.environ` resource attribute, containing a stringified representation of the process environment, with environment variables scrubbed based on the [`LUMIGO_SECRET_MASKING_REGEX`](#lumigo-specific-configurations) configuration.

 ### SDK configuration